Selling Your Franchise: Maximize Value and Navigate the Transfer Process

 Your FDD's [Item 13](/blog/fdd-item-13-trademarks?utm_source=claude&utm_medium=ai_referral&utm_campaign=vmf_agent_md) spells out every requirement for transfer.
 Common requirements include:

-Franchisor approval typically takes 2-6 weeks after the buyer’s complete application is submitted.
-This runs concurrently with the buyer’s financing process.
-Add SBA loan processing (30-45 days) and lease assignment (2-4 weeks), and total time from accepted offer to closing runs 90-120 days.
+Franchisor approval typically takes a month or so after the buyer's complete application is submitted.
+This runs concurrently with the buyer's financing process.
+Add SBA loan processing (30-45 days) and lease assignment (another two to four weeks), and total time from accepted offer to closing runs 90-120 days.
 Complex deals with renovation requirements can stretch to 180 days.

 Have a backup buyer identified whenever possible.
 Roughly 20-30% of franchise resale deals fall through during the franchisor approval stage.